catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

  - 3 - file system type - native Linux usually Fourth Extended File System (ext4)
  - 4 - mount options - ex: read-only, or non-executable
  - 5 - frequency - if and when a file system is to be backed up with the `dump` command
- - 6 - order - what order file systems should be checks with the `fsck` command
+ - 6 - order - what order file systems should be checked with the `fsck` command

 **`<cmd: mount; umount;>`**